wgrewe/wgrewe.github.io/readme.md

 This work is currently in progress and will be uploaded to the ArXiv in the near future.

 ## 2-Sums of Polyhedra

+This is a continuation of my work on combinatorial diameters of polyhedra.
+The 2-sum operation is fundamental in the construction of totally unimodular polyhedra, the easiest polyhedra for integer programming.
+The 2-sum can be interpreted as the linking of two systems in a joint model with a single constraint.
+Thus, a deep understanding of how the 2-sum affects the geometry of the polyhedron allows for the problem to be broken into two (hopefully easier) subproblems.
+We show that the diameter of the 2-sum polyhedra is at most quadratic in the diameters of its parts.
+In a sense, the linking of two simple systems through the 2-sum does not create a highly complex system.

+Our work is currently submitted for publication.
+For much more detail and a more rigorous explanation, please see our article on the [ArXiv](https://arxiv.org/abs/2311.02047).

 ## Safe Biking in Denver